 New Press!
 Read this from Jill Barshay at Hechinger on this project.

 TeacherASSIST gives teachers the ability to create feedback for their students for any problem they have selected.
-The feedback can be in the form of Hints or Explanations and teachers can choose between text or video format.
-Any teacher already using ASSISTments can turn this feature on and only your students will see the hints and explanations you create!
+The feedback can be provided in the form of hints or explanations and teachers can choose between text or video format.
+Any teacher already using ASSISTments can turn this feature to show their students hints and explanations.

 How it all started

 Dr. Heffernan was inspired to create TeacherASSIST by Chris LeSiege, a teacher in Maine.
 Excited by ASSISTments, Mr. LeSiege went ahead and made a comment for every problem in an an entire textbook!

 Dr. Heffernan created Teacher ASSIST to support awesome teachers like Mr. LeSiege.
 Now, the platform allows teachers to share their excellent tips with other teachers around the country.

 Other have done this too and wrote an NCTM article about it.

 Read Andrew Burnett's Blog about TeacherASSIST as one of 4 steps to making homework a learning opportunity.

 Or read this in this NCTM magazine by a teacher talking about her making videos for her students and delivering them via ASSISTments.

 ASSISTments Star Teachers